5th Street Social

 No outside food or drink, including alcoholic beverages, may be brought to the event.
 Lawn chairs are permitted in designated areas.

-5th Street Social is presented by the City of Coralville and sponsored in part by Hills Bank and Trust Company, 808 on Fifth, University of Iowa Community Credit Union and Coldwell Banker Real Estate Professionals.
+5th Street Social is presented by the City of Coralville and is sponsored in part by Hills Bank and Trust Company, 808 on Fifth, GreenState Credit Union, West Bank, and Coldwell Banker Real Estate Professionals.

-Volunteers are needed to help serve craft brews, monitor entrances and exits, do event surveys, and set up and tear down.
-Sign up to volunteer
+Volunteers are needed to help check IDs, serve craft brews, monitor entrances, supervise the kids' zone, and set up and tear down.

-A portion of the proceeds benefits the Coralville Parks and Recreation Youth Scholarship Fund that provides funding for every child in Coralville to learn to swim, play sports, and participate in other recreation activities and the Coralville Playground Fund dedicated to building exploration curiosity, physical development, and social development in children.
+A portion of the proceeds benefits the Coralville Parks and Recreation Youth Scholarship Fund, which provides funding for every child in Coralville to learn to swim, play sports, and participate in other recreation activities; and the Coralville Playground Fund, which is dedicated to building exploration, curiosity, physical development, and social development in children.